Classroom Management Differentiation in Instruction

 Other students may be more engaged and productive when told to write a story within a genre.
 For instance, if you are doing a unit on Fairy Tales.

-These have been determined by Carol Tomlinson, a leader in the concept of differentiation in instruction.
+Carol Tomlinson, a leader in the concept of differentiation in instruction, established core principles defining what is differentiated instruction.
 Carol is a professor of educational leadership, foundations, and policy at the University of Virginia.

 The pillars are: